MarikaGK/filmoteka/README.md

 The project is based on a project created at the GoIT JavaScript Full Stack bootcamp Developer.
-It meets the design criteria imposed during the course and complements them o additional functionalities implemented by our Team (modal window presenting the trailer, authorization using a Google account via Firebase, sorting by film genres)
+It meets the design criteria imposed during the course and complements them with additional functionalities implemented by our Team (modal window presenting the trailer, authorization using a Google account via Firebase, sorting by film genres or light/dark mode switcher)